Tasmanian Tiger (Thylacine) Marsupial Tiger

-The Tasmanian tiger had a slender body about 1 meter (3.3 feet) in length, with a stiff tail measuring around 0.5 meters (1.5 feet).
+The Tasmanian tiger had a slender body about 1 meter long, with a stiff tail measuring an additional 0.5 meters.
 It had short yellowish-brown fur and 15 to 20 prominent dark brown stripes across its back and rump.
-Adult Tasmanian tigers were about 60 centimetres (2 feet) tall at the shoulders.
-They weighed approximately 27 kilograms (60 pounds), with males being slightly larger than females.
+Adult Tasmanian tigers were about 60 centimetres tall at the shoulders.
+They weighed approximately 27 kilograms, with males being slightly larger than females.
 Both male and female Tasmanian tigers had a pouch.
-The female Tasmanian tiger had a backwards-facing pouch in which it raised a litter of up to four babies at a time.
+The female Tasmanian tiger had a backward-facing pouch in which it raised a litter of up to four babies at a time.
 The male Tasmanian tiger also had a pouch, but his pouch was for storing its scrotum and testicles!
-This feature was unique amongst marsupials.
+This feature was unique among marsupials.

 The Tasmanian tiger had a relatively broad head, prominent upright ears, and large black eyes with elliptical pupils, allowing for excellent night-time vision.
 It had a pointed, fox-like muzzle.
 The Tasmanian tiger had an impressive mouth that could open up to 90 degrees (a dog can only its mouth 44°).
 When threatened, the Tasmanian tiger would open its mouth wide and display its 46 teeth in a fearsome yawn to intimidate its attacker.
 However, the Tasmanian tiger's jaws and skull were relatively weak and did not have a powerful bite.
 This limited the Tasmanian tiger's ability to take down large prey, such as kangaroos and wombats.
 Instead, it fed on smaller animals weighing 5kg or less.
 The Tasmanian tiger was a quiet animal, emitting only a low growl when irritated, whining to communicate with others and coughing or barking to signal its presence when hunting.